FINANCIAL OPPORTUNITIES THROUGH THE DIVISION OF RESEARCH AND GRADUATE STUDIES

 Aid (FAFSA).
 Students may receive the award for 2 years, but must reapply each year for the award.

-Robert & Norma Craig Graduate Scholarships (Deadline to apply: October 6)
+Robert & Norma Craig Graduate Scholarships (Deadline: Closed)

 This scholarship recognizes the efforts and activities graduate students are putting towards research and/or activities in their given field.
 Research and/or research activitycan not be related to applicants' work towards project, thesis, or dissertation.
 Award amounts can be up to $1,000.
 Interested students must apply through the Scholarships website.
 Contact Rodrigo Gomez (email@example.com) for any additional questions.

-Graduate Student Research and Creative Activities Support Awards (Deadline to apply: October 27) A partnership between ASI and the Division of Research and Graduate Studies to fund competitive research support awards in amounts up to $1,000 are made in recognition and scholarship of a graduate/doctoral student's dissertation, thesis, or research project.
-Apply here.
-Questions: Contact Rodrigo Gomez (email@example.com)
+Graduate Student Research and Creative Activities Support Awards (Closed) A partnership between ASI and the Division of Research and Graduate Studies to fundcompetitive research support awards in amounts up to $1,000 are made in recognition and scholarship of a graduate/doctoral student's dissertation, thesis, or research project.
+Questions: Contact Rodrigo Gomez (firstname.lastname@example.org)

 This program is designed to increase the pool of potential faculty by supporting the doctoral aspirations of California State University students who have experienced economic and educational disadvantages.
-Scholars and their faculty mentors are awarded $3,000 to travel to doctoral institutions and national conferences to enhance their entrance into doctoral study.
+Scholars are awarded $3,000 to travel to doctoral institutions and national conferences to enhance their entrance into doctoral study.
 Summer internships are also available for selected scholars.
-Application is completely online now.
+Application is completely online.
+Deadline to apply is February 23.
+Must make appointment with campus coordinator Rodrigo Gomez to begin application.
 Visit the Sally Casanova Page to apply: http://calstate.edu/predoc/apply/

 Travel Grants (ongoing: All materials must be submitted at least 30 days prior to the conference/meeting)